-Trailhead of the Month: Houston Playground & Meadow
+Exploring Houston Playground & Meadow

 For a more natural experience, follow the concrete path between the playground and the hockey rink to the chain link fence.
 There you can access the natural surface trail down into Houston Meadow.
 Turn right and continue along the trail between the tree line and the fence to reach the multi-use trail that meanders through meadow.
-This trail is open to hikers, bikers, and horseback riders, so please use caution and be courteous to your fellow trail users by following the proper trail yield guidelines (symbol to the right).
+This trail is open to hikers, bikers, and horseback riders, so please use caution and be courteous to your fellow trail users by following the proper trail yield guidelines (symbol to the left).

-Take your time on this trail and stop to smell the wildflowers in this 48-acre forest and meadow habitat.
+Take your time and stop to smell the wildflowers in this 48-acre mixed forest and meadow habitat.
 Created as a part of Philadelphia Parks & Recreation’s (PPR) Houston Meadow Reclamation project, completed in 2013, the meadow was seeded with native warm-season grasses and wildflowers (click here for a detailed plant survey of the meadow), while nesting boxes for bluebirds and kestrels were installed to further enhance the wildlife habitat.
 Keith Russell, Program Manager for Urban Conservation at Audubon PA, surveyed this location extensively and found more rare birds were calling Houston Meadow their home post-restoration (see page 10), which was one of the main goals of PPR’s reclamation project.
 Additionally, Desmond O’Donovan, a senior at Philadelphia’s Science Leadership Academy, conducted bird surveys in both Houston and Andorra Meadows from fall 2015 through spring 2016.
 You can see his extensive findings here.

 Turn left upon entering Houston Meadow and you will experience both the woods and meadow habitat over the next ¾ mile of trail.
 Turn left again, once you reach the Yellow Trail intersection, and in less than a ¼ mile you will reach Forbidden Drive and Bells Mill Road.
 Turn right onto Forbidden Drive, and in approximately a half mile you can see the historic Red Covered Bridge at Thomas Mill Road, the only covered bridge standing within the boundaries of a major U.S. city.
 Originally built in 1737, the Covered Bridge (pictured right) is one of the most photographed structures in Wissahickon Valley Park.

-Backtrack slightly on Forbidden Drive again to follow an access trail to Houston Meadow.
+Backtrack slightly on Forbidden Drive again to follow an access trail uphill back towards Houston Meadow.
 Go straight at the next four-way intersection to continue back toward the playground through the meadow.
 In approximately 4/10 of a mile you will pass an access trail on the left that is open to horseback riders and hikers; it leads to Courtesy Stable.
 This equestrian facility offers opportunities to the public in all areas of horseback riding, horse care, and horse health; it is maintained by the Boarders and Stewards of Courtesy Stable as a 501(c)(3) non-profit organization.
 Bikers can continue on through the meadow to the next trail on the left, which will take you back to our starting point!